Is Now A Good Time To Buy A Car? 7 Timely Statistics + Advice

 Another factor to consider is this: a slight change in interest rate (like a quarter percent) won’t make much of a difference in your monthly payment.
 Many people find it’s more convenient to stay with your current lender or one you’ve had prior experience with.

-Only you truly know whether now is a good time to purchase a new car.
-Why?
-Because you're the one who understands your personal financial situation and unique transportation needs.
+So - Is now a good time to buy a car?
+Only you truly know, because you're the one who understands your personal financial situation and unique transportation needs.
 New and used car purchases are trucking along despite the unique times we are living through, so it's good to have the inside knowledge on what's happening before you shop.
 Hopefully the stats and advice we've shared here will help guide you on your search!
+Our article n new vs used cars should help you answer the question, "what car should I buy?"

 Want to dabble with the numbers before you shop?
 Here's our Auto Loan Affordability calculator: